 In September 1915, the Manbecks' two-month-old son Clarence became seriously ill.
 A physician was called to the home, and he noted that the "child was suffering extreme malnutrition from improper feeding & care."
 Tragically, the baby did not survive, and died on Sept.
 20, 1915.
 His tender remains were laid to rest in New Rumley.

-In 1930, married son and daughter in law Floyd and Mary, and their young daughter Dorothy, lived in Emmett and Belle's home in Jewett.
-That year, Emmett worked as a foreman on the track division of the railroad.
+In 1930, married son and daughter in law Floyd and Mary, and their young daughter Dorothy, lived in Emmet and Bell's home in Jewett.
+That year, Emmet worked as a foreman on the track division of the railroad.

 Heartache rocked the family in the early weeks of the new year in 1933.
 Nine-month-old son John, who had been bottle fed since birth, developed a deadly case of rachitis, inflammation due to improper nutrition, worsened by bronchial pneumonia.
 He died on Jan.
 13, 1933, and was laid to rest in Cadiz.

-Emmett died at the age of 76 at his home in Jewett in 1960, "attributed to a heart attack," said the Zanesville (OH) Times Recorder.
+Emmet died at the age of 76 at his home in Jewett on May 25, 1960, "attributed to a heart attack," said the Zanesville (OH) Times Recorder.
 His remains were lowered into forever sleep in Fairview Cemetery in Jewett.

 ~ Stepson Ira M. Manbeck ~

-They resided in German Township, Harrison County, where Ira made a living as a teamster.
+They resided in German Township, Harrison County, where Ira made a living at one time as a teamster.

 Suffering from acute bronchitis and a blood clot in his arteries, Ira died at the age of 55 on Feb.
 2, 1933.
 He was buried in German Township.